DwightNewton/RNAseq-Pipeline/README.md

 Collection of general-purpose scripts for RNAseq data analysis.
 Nearly all these scripts are intended for use in a high-performance computing environment (CAMH SCC) with the SLURM workload manager, for both feasibility and speed.

+Downstream analyses are geared towards single-cell-type RNAseq, namely laser-microdissected populations of neuronal cell-types from post-mortem tissue performed in the Sibille Lab.
+Contact me directly for more information on the approach/methods.

 1. Prepare reference genome, annotations, and splicesite files.
    * Refer to `reference_genome.sh`.